"Choppy Japanese": dramatic journalistic prose

 Narrative (1): Having delivered this judgement, Nakazawa goes back to Zhou Yongkang and outlines a dramatic but 'jumpy' outline of events.
 Instead of a straight narrative ('this happened and then this happened'), Nakazawa presents a sequence of 'situations'.
 This style of presentation can easily give rise to factual and chronological confusion.
 Verb tenses are critical:

 The sentences are dramatic and attention grabbing.
-The first sentence uses the past tense (握っていた nigitte ita 'was holding') and presents a state ('he held power'), not an action ('he took hold of power').
+The first sentence in this mise-en-scène uses the past tense (握っていた nigitte ita 'was holding') and presents a state ('he held power'), not an action ('he took hold of power').

 The next sentence, even briefer, tells us that despite his grip on this key power, Zhou was already in the sights of the central leadership.
 In a form similar to 'noun-stopping', the verb 断罪する danzai suru 'condemn' is truncated and lacks tense marking.
 From the context, it should be 断罪していた danzai shite ita 'had condemned' (referring to a past action and the resulting state — that of having been condemned) or 断罪した danzai shita 'condemned' (a simple action by the central leadership).